Moving house is a daunting task no matter why you have to move. But don’t panic – you can pack up your house on your own without breaking a sweat.

-EXTRA TIP: Remember to prepare large tools and equipment for the move too – drain the fuel from tanks, wrap sharp edges and cutting parts for safety.
+EXTRA TIP: Remember to prepare large tools and equipment for the move too – drain the fuel from tanks, wrap sharp edges, and cutting parts for safety.

 Once you’re done with the storage, move to other rooms of your house that aren’t commonly used – think guest rooms or the living room.
-The kitchen, bedrooms and bathrooms will be the last ones to pack because they’re essential.
+The kitchen, bedrooms, and bathrooms will be the last ones to pack because they’re essential.

 2. Here’s how to deal with stuff in storage areas

-Garages, basements, sheds, and attics are tough to pack when moving house because you need to select and organise your half-forgotten items.
+Garages, basements, sheds, and attics are tough to pack when moving house because you need to select and organize your half-forgotten items.
 Going through the storage areas in your home will take a lot of time so get started early on.

 It’s key to divide your stored items into these four piles: